josmar-crwdstffng/angular/aio/content/guide/template-reference-variables.md

 <div class="alert is-helpful">

-See the <live-example></live-example> for a working example containing the code snippets in this guide.
+See the <live-example name="template-reference-variables"></live-example> for a working example containing the code snippets in this guide.

 </div>